 I am a follower of many organizers who blog and offer courses.
+I like to follow people who teach me how to put my own systems in place and who make suggestions that are free or low-cost.
 My current favs are:

 Lime Fruit Trees (check out her artsy pages to make you feel all the love as you journal/plan your heart out)

-Last year my favorite app was Evernote.
-Evernote helped me stay on top of tasks for work, home, and business.
+Evernote – Evernote helped me stay on top of tasks for work, home, and business.
 I also used Evernote to go paperless in my home office via the Go Digital course mentioned above.
 While I still really like Evernote, it did not work for my to-do lists.
-So, in 2018, I am going back to a simple listmaking system that I will use in conjunction with my phone.
-I will continue to use Evernote to organize my genealogy research and blog posts.
+I tend to use a simple listmaking system in conjunction with my phone.
+I also use Evernote to organize my genealogy research and blog posts.

 Grammarly – an online grammar editor for people like me who forgot everything they learned in Language Arts.
-I especially love that Grammarly has a plug-in that offers edits my webmail emails and blog posts while I type.
+I especially love that Grammarly has a plug-in that offers edits my emails and blog posts while I type